SinghTushar20/Learn-to-Code/Javascript/Core Language/01-Hello world.md

 ## 5
 - Tools to interact with user through browser:
   - `alert(mgs)` It shows a message and waits for the user to press “OK”.
+    - The call to alert does not return a value.
+Or, in other words, it returns undefined.
   - `prompt(title, default)` It shows a modal window with a text message, an input field for the visitor, and the buttons OK(return input)/Cancel(return null).
     - prompt accept 2 arguments: The text to show the visitor, and an optional second parameter, the initial value for the input field.
   - `confirm()` The function confirm shows a modal window with a question and two buttons: OK(return true) and Cancel(return false).